department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 <div class="va-introtext">

 View 2019 VA Dependency and Indemnity Compensation (DIC) rates for the surviving spouses and dependent children of Veterans.
 These VA survivor benefits are tax exempt.
-This means you won't have to pay any taxes on your DIC payments.
+This means you won't have to pay any taxes on your compensation payments.

 </div>